dpretet/friscv/test/priv_sec_testsuite/README.md

 Generate interrupts and manage them.
 Check U-mode move back M-mode to handle the interrupt.
 Check WFI is correctly supported by U-mode.

+## Test 2: Check PMP Regions

+Checks the three memory region types and tries access across the region and out of its boundaries